tsgates/arch-wiki-markdown/wiki/Qingy.md

 have some graphical issues with it use vesafb.
 Qingy may not work with KMS.

-A package is available in the [community] repo.
-To install:

-    # pacman -S qingy

-Several extra themes are also available.
-In [community] repo, there is an Arch specific theme:
+The qingy package is available in the Arch User Repository.
+Several extra themes are available in the qingy-themes package. qingy-theme-arch is an Arch specific theme.

-    # pacman -S qingy-theme-arch

-A package of several various themes is available in AUR:

--   qingy-themes

 Replace *getty with qingy
 -------------------------